Remington offers $33 million to families of Sandy Hook school shooting victims

 The massacre ended when Lanza committed suicide as he heard police sirens approach.

-Remington had filed for Chapter 11 protection in 2018 and emerged the same year under the control of its creditors.

-It filed for bankruptcy again in July 2020, after more retailers restricted gun sales following other school shootings.
+The gunmaker had filed for bankruptcy protection in 2018 and emerged the same year under the control of its creditors.
+It filed a second time last July as more retailers began restricting gun sales following other school shootings.
+(Reporting by Tom Hals in Wilmington, Del., and Jonathan Stempel in New York Editing by Matthew Lewis)

 Our Standards: The Thomson Reuters Trust Principles.